SharePoint/PnP-Guidance/articles/modern-experience-customizations-provisioning-sites.md

 ![Subsite Creation options from the SharePoint Online admin UI](media/modern-experiences/subsite-creation-admin-setting.png)

-Notice that the above setting applies to sites that includes an Office 365 group, only.
-Thus, at the time of this writing it applies to "modern" team sites, but it does not apply to "modern" communication sites.

 ### Sites are not listed in the classic SharePoint Admin UI / Tenant API
 <a name="sectionSection13"> </a>